aasphixie/aasphixie.github.io/README.md

 ### Shares :

-Dump all shares via CrackMapExec :
+Dump all shares via CrackMapExec.
+Can be used on Windows/Linux and via python :

 ```markdown
 cme smb -u 'XXX' -p 'XXX' -M spider_plus IP_ADDRESS/MASK